Kammerlader: Ammunition

-Modification to rimfire
+Rimfire conversions

 After the introduction of the Remington M1867 and its rimfire cartridge in 1867, the Norwegian Army and the Royal Norwegian Navy decided to convert some of the stock of kammerladers into rim fire rifles.
 There were two designs used for the modification: Landmarks and Lunds.
 Neither can be considered completely successful, but both were cheaper, and quicker, than manufacturing new M1867s.
 It seems that the Norwegian Army preferred the Lund, while the Landmark was the option of choice for the Royal Norwegian Navy.

 For the Lund conversion, the chamber was replaced with a breechblock, and an extractor was mounted on the left side of the receiver.
 A chamber fitting the 12.17 x 44 mm rimfire cartridge was milled out of the rear part of the barrel.
 The right side of the receiver was lowered 6 mm and the bottom plate exchanged from a brass plate to a steel plate with a track for the extractor.
 The firing pin was curved to allow the hammer to strike it.